Data Science References

 • A very nice introduction to recommender systems

-• A still very interesting textbook
+• A quite comprehensive textbook

 Reinforcement Learning